 Please contact our office for more information on availability.

 48 hours prior to excavation.

 your area, Call Okie or Kansas One Call.

 Call Okie # 1-800-522-OKIE (6543)

 KS One Call # 1-800-DIG-SAFE (344-7233)

 Lifeline is a government program that offers qualified people a discount on their monthly local telephone bill.
 Each state has its own guidelines to qualify.
 The Federal Government as well as the state governments of Kansas and Oklahoma support it.
-Eligible consumers can receive a $5.25 per month discount from the federal program, as well as a discount from the state program.
+Eligible consumers can receive a discount of up to $9.25 per month from the federal program, as well as a discount from the state program.